cryptosharks131/lndg/README.md

 3. Repeat Step-2 for each channel that you want to queue for rebalancing.
 Try to keep always keep a rebalance active and searching.
 4. Go to section Last 10 Rebalance Requests - that will show the list of the rebalancing queue and status.

-If you want a channel not to be picked for rebalancing (i.e. it is already full with OUTBOUND capacity that you desire.
-Enable the channel and set the AR-Target% to 100.
+If you want a channel not to be picked for rebalancing (i.e. it is already full with OUTBOUND capacity that you desire), enable the channel and set the AR-Target% to 100.
 The rebalancer will ignore the channel while selecting the channels for outbound candidates and since its INBOUND can never be above 100% it will never trigger a rebalance.

 ## Preview Screens
 ### Main Dashboard